usnistgov/ESCWaveformGenerator/README.md

     * Use either mcc see CompileESCGenerator.m, or use MATLAB deploytool.
     * all necessary toolboxes are required during compilation in addition to MATLAB Compiler
     * see [Prerequisites:](#5-prerequisites) for more details

-### 4.2.2.
-Precompiled Executable
-    If precompiled executable is needed, please contact us.

 # 5. Prerequisites:
 MATLAB prerequisites for deployment can be found in [Matlab Prerequisites](docs/Matlab_Prerequisites.txt)